YogeshSampalDell/ecs-broker-tile/docs/installing.md

 To start running the ECS broker, do the following:

-1. Download the product file from [Pivotal Network](https://support.broadcom.com/group/ecx/productdownloads?subfamily=ECS%20Service%20Broker%20for%20VMware%20Tanzu).
+1. Download the product file from [Broadcom Support portal](https://support.broadcom.com/group/ecx/productdownloads?subfamily=ECS%20Service%20Broker%20for%20VMware%20Tanzu).

 1. Navigate to the Ops Manager Installation Dashboard and click **Import a Product** to upload the product file.